 Ceramics, camping, reading, soccer, automotive repair, carpentry

 Another consideration when submitting your résumé online is using job-specific keywords.
-Employers often search résumé banks using software that looks for special words or requirements specific to a job description.
-You can identify such keywords by visiting company websites, reviewing job postings, reading industry trade magazines or checking out keyword resource books and websites.
-Including more keywords in the objective, experience, skills and awards sections of your online résumé will increase your chances of being flagged as a potential match.
-You should also use such keywords in the title and brief description of yourself which most job sites request.
+Employers often search résumé banks for special words or requirements specific to a job description.
+Including keywords in the summary, experience, skills and awards sections of your résumé will increase your chances of being flagged as a potential match.
+You should also use such keywords in the title and brief description of yourself that most job sites request.

-If you want to have printed copies on hand for an interview, or if an organization requires you to submit your résumé by mail, start with a well-formatted document and make sure it has been proofread.
+It's a good idea to have printed copies of your résumé on hand when you go on interviews.
+Start with a well-formatted document and make sure it has been proofread.
+You also want to make sure it's the same version that you submitted as part of your application.
 Use high-quality paper rather than regular copy paper; it will make a much better impression.
 Make sure your printer has fresh ink and then print a test run to check for any errors or inconsistencies.
-You should always bring extra copies with you to an interview.
-And – for interviews – make sure it’s the same version that you submitted previously.
-Also, if you’re mailing your résumé, use an envelope that matches your paper in size and quality and print the address on it.

 Take a look at different samples to see which works best for you.